 Teaching English to the child/junior monks at the Monastery has been an interesting, inspiring and educational experience for me.
 I only hope my pupils experienced it the same way.
 The atmosphere in the monastery was very welcoming, peaceful and enjoyable and so were the people in it.
 At times, it was challenging to keep the kids in line by using only positive feedback and enthusiasm (because they see and undergo enough violence in their lives) but I think me and other volunteers have found a nice balance to make lessons entertaining, engaging as well as educational.
 It has been very rewarding to see how much progress they’ve made in the three weeks I got to teach them.

-Find here all the volunteer work in Nepal, on our homepage.
+Find here all the opportunities for volunteer work in Nepal.

 On November of 2017 I had one of the best experiences of my life doing volunteer work with children in Masiphumelele Township, South Africa.
 The purpose was to help, but it was much beyond that.
 I had a life lesson, a very great personal growth.
 Everyday in the morning, when we arrived at crèche (me and the other volunteers), the children were waiting for us with a smile on their faces.
 Receiving those smiles, hugs, and kisses every morning was the best way to start the day.
 Playing, teaching a few words in English, helping in the distribution of snacks, it was a better way to brighten their lives because they need more love, affection and care.
 They need us!

 I am very thankful to Iko Poran for the whole experience.
 They were always there from airport pick-up to accommodation, showing me the way and placing me at the project.
 It was unique experience without a doubt!
 My thanks to everybody who is part of this organization that has been helping all who need it. – Mariane

 Visit our page with the volunteer opportunities in South Africa.